-- Materials and products handled: all materials dealing with the construction and maintenance of electric distribution lines or equipment; all chemicals dealing with the maintenance of Division vehicles and the general housekeeping of Division buildings and grounds; including aerosol insecticides.
+- Materials and products handled: All materials dealing with the construction and maintenance of electric distribution lines or equipment; all chemicals dealing with the maintenance of Division vehicles and the general housekeeping of Division buildings and grounds; including aerosol insecticides.

 - All essential duties are performed outdoors with exposure to natural weather conditions with extremes in temperatures.

 - Some duties may require working alone and others work closely with other employees.

-- Exposure to various fumes, odors, mists or dusts.
+- Exposure to various fumes, odors, mists, or dusts.

 - Exposure to moderate noise levels.

 - Essential duties are normally performed during weekdays, although emergencies may require working all hours of the day or night, including weekends and holidays.
 Must be willing to work overtime and to be on standby as required.